-The Applicant proposes to demolish an existing single family residence (approximately 1,502 square feet) and construct a two-story single family residence (1,687 square feet) in its place, including converting an existing carport to a garage on a 3,750 square foot lot in the City of Carmel-by-the-Sea.
-The architectural style and details of the replacement structure are indicative of a Tudor-revival style and include stucco walls, a steeply pitched cross gabled roof with slate tiles, exposed rafter tails, a front bay window, and prominent chimneys finished in Carmel stone.
-Though the applicant proposes to use the existing foundation and framing, substantial changes to the roof structure, exterior finish materials, and fenestration's qualify the project as a demolition as defined by the City.
+The Applicant proposes to demolish an existing two-story single family residence (approximately 2,325 square feet) and construct a two-story single family residence (3,200 square feet) in its place, on two 4,000 square foot lots in the City of Carmel-by-the-Sea.
+The proposal also includes merging both lots of record into a single 8,000 square foot lot of record.
+The architectural style and details of the replacement structure are indicative of a true Craftsman style.
+The building materials include horizontally lapped cedar siding, a shallow pitched roof with faux-wood shingle tiles, exposed rafter tails, horizontally arranged windows, and retaining wall faced with golden granite [Carmel] stone.

-The total site coverage under the existing configuration is 2,380 square feet, consisting of the existing structure at 1,502 square feet and the non-permeable and semi-permeable land coverage (walkways, patio's, etc) of 878 square feet.
-The total site coverage for the proposed configuration is 2,086 square feet (1,687 + 399), or roughly an 12% less than currently existing on-site.
-(Exhibit C) The second story addition is appproximately 250 square feet and is setback 58 feet from the front property line to form a graduated step if viewed from Junipero Avenue.
-The proposed new residence will be sited in the same footprint on the existing foundation pad.
-The new enclosed garage will be located in the footprint of the carport pad as well.
-Construction of the house does not require the removal of any trees and the City of Carmel Forest and Beach Commission has conditioned its permit to require protection of existing trees during construction.
+The total site coverage under the existing configuration is 2,380 square feet, consisting of the existing structure at 1,525 square feet and the non-permeable and semi-permeable land coverage (walkways, driveway, etc) of 855 square feet.
+The total site coverage for the proposed replacement structure is 3,090 square feet (2,548 + 542) or roughly 30% greater than currently existing on-site, but still less than 39% of total site area.
+(Exhibit C) Design and orientation of the replacement structure maintain the larger-than-required setbacks along the Camimo Real and 9th Avenue frontages.
+The rear yard and side yard setbacks are also greater than the minimum required.
+The proposed new residence will be sited in the same general footprint as the existing structure but will also expand beyond those limits.
+Construction of the house does not require the removal of any significant trees, though the City of Carmel Forest and Beach Commission has granted approval to remove a couple of non-significant trees.
+A condition was placed on its permit requiring that at least one Monterey Cypress be planted as mitigation and to require protection of existing trees during construction.

-According to the City staff report, the existing home and the garage slated for demolition were constructed in 1972 and do not qualify for historical designation under either the California Register of Historical Resources (CRHR) or the City's criteria as a historic resource.
+According to the City staff report, the existing home and the garage slated for demolition were constructed in 1922, but because of significant alteration and remodel, does not qualify for historical designation under either the California Register of Historical Resources (CRHR) or the City's criteria as a historic resource.
+This was corroborated in the Carmel Preservation Foundation's Historic Evaluation Report for the structure.